Move Over Probiotics

 “Specific immune related effects included reduction in pro-inflammatory cytokines and an increase in the anti-inflammatory cytokine”

-So how do you get MORE of these PREBIOTICS?
+How do you get MORE of these PREBIOTICS?

-However, if you eat a diverse range i.e. a VARIETY of vegetables, fruit, grains, nuts, seeds, beans and legumes you can’t go wrong.
+If you eat a diverse range i.e. a VARIETY of vegetables, fruit, grains, nuts, seeds, beans and legumes you can’t go wrong.

-Get a delicious dose of Prebiotics…
+In the meantime, why not EAT a delicious dose of Prebiotics…

-If you want to know more about my programs that are designed to IMPROVE your Gut Health then head HERE or if you want to eat your way back to health — one meal at a time — check out my Gut Health Recipe Compendium.
+And if you want to know more about my programs that are designed to IMPROVE your Gut Health then head HERE or if you want to eat your way back to health — one meal at a time — check out my Gut Health Recipe Compendium.
 Nat xx

 References